TRossen89/Portfolio/README.md

 ## Tobias Rossen – Developer Portfolio

 Welcome to my project portfolio.
 This repository provides an overview of selected projects I’ve worked on — including personal, professional, and school-related work.
 Some are still in progress, while others are complete or in use.

-Feel free to browse the publicly available projects.
 For any private repositories, I’m happy to grant access upon request.

 This portfolio only includes **solo projects**.
 If you’re interested in the **school projects I’ve collaborated on with fellow students**, I’d be happy to share links to those repositories as well.

-I recently completed an internship at Danske Spil A/S, where I contributed to several real-world software solutions.
-While I can’t share the code from these projects due to confidentiality, I’ve included **descriptions** to give insight into the types of challenges I tackled and the technologies I used in a professional setting.
-I’d be happy to discuss these projects further during a conversation or interview.
+I recently completed an internship at Danske Spil A/S, where I worked on two projects: a frontend project and a full-stack project for my final paper.
+While I can’t share the code from these projects due to confidentiality, I’ve included **descriptions** to provide insight into the types of challenges I tackled and the technologies I used in a professional setting.
+I’d be happy to discuss these projects further in a conversation or interview.